 It’s plain and simple: healthy gums don’t bleed.
 Even though it’s hard to admit when your gums aren’t healthy, the fact is that if your gums bleed when you brush your teeth or floss, you have mild to severe infection.
 If this happens, you will normally notice a metal taste in your mouth.

 Common misconceptions often lead us to believe that teeth are planted directly into the jaw bone.
 Instead, there is a band of ligament that connects the tooth to the jaw.
-If your gums become infected, this ligament can weaken, and eventually detach from the tooth.
-Because this is a sign of advanced gum disease, if you notice your teeth have become loose, it’s important to seek dental treatment as soon as possible.
+If your gums become infected, this ligament can weaken and eventually detach from the tooth.
+Because this is a sign of advanced gum disease, if you notice your teeth have become loose, it’s important to seek treatment from Anchorage dentists as soon as possible.

 Gum disease isn’t only a dental issue.
 Acting as a gateway to the bloodstream, any infection localized in the mouth can wreak serious havoc on the rest of the body.
 To save yourself money on healthcare later, schedule a dentist appointment if you have any of these symptoms.